 I flew with Air Transat both to and from Europe and both times we were given dinner, a snack and a second meal, either lunch or breakfast depending on the time.

-I found the food surprisingly tasty and was grateful to not have to pay $10 on board for a ham and cheese sandwich, like you do with Norwegian.
+I found the food surprisingly tasty and was grateful to not have to pay $10 on board for a ham and cheese sandwich, like you do with some competitors.

 Entertainment on Air Transat

-One of my biggest gripes with WOW!
-Air and ultimately a factor that I believed contributed to their downfall was the comparte lack of entertainment on their planes.
+One of my biggest gripes with low-cost airlines is the complete lack of entertainment on their planes.

-You felt every minute of an 8-hour flight on there because you didn’t have any distraction to keep your mind occupied.
+You feel every minute of an 8-hour flight when you don’t have any distractions to keep your mind occupied.

 Air Transat has screens on the back of every seat filled with hours of entertainment options, from games to movies and TV shows.